-Rarity, of course, is key – the art market favours the unique and the rare, and the Lockheed Lounge chair has reached such exceptional prices in part because of its scarcity.
-Newson’s original intention for the design was to encase the fibreglass shell with a single sheet of aluminium but the fluid and complex form rendered this technically impossible.
+Rarity, of course, is key—the art market favors the unique and the rare, and the Lockheed Lounge chair has reached such exceptional prices in part because of its scarcity.
+Newson’s original intention for the design was to encase the fiberglass shell with a single sheet of aluminum but the fluid and complex form rendered this technically impossible.
 As a result, the designer resorted to hammering small sections of the metal into shape and then individually riveting them onto the core.
 The process was never one that would lend itself to mass (or even quantity) production and each one is necessarily unique.
 The limited number of examples, however, only partially explains the chair’s success at auction.

 100 Masterpieces (a museum exhibition)

-The inclusion of the Lockheed Lounge chair in Vitra Design Museum’ s travelling exhibition 100 Masterpieces in 1995, and Carnegie Art Museum’s exhibition on aluminium in 2000 were early acknowledgments of the originality and significance of the design in historical terms.
+The inclusion of the Lockheed Lounge chair in Vitra Design Museum’s traveling exhibition 100 Masterpieces in 1995, and Carnegie Art Museum’s exhibition on aluminum in 2000 were early acknowledgments of the originality and significance of the design in historical terms.
 In addition, the historical significance of the chair has been acknowledged by museums which have acquired examples for their collections.
 This institutional validation, together with academic endorsement through exhibitions and publications, also serves to enhance the value of the Lockheed in the market place.